lucidrains/reformer-pytorch/README.md

     num_mem_kv = 128,       # persistent learned memory key values, from all-attention paper
-    twin_attention = False, # both branches of the reversible network will be attention use_full_attn = False,  # use full self attention, for comparison full_attn_thres = 1024  # use full attention if context length is less than set value ).cuda()
+    twin_attention = False, # both branches of the reversible network will be attention use_full_attn = False,  # use full self attention, for comparison full_attn_thres = 1024, # use full attention if context length is less than set value use_scale_norm = False  # use scale norm from 'Transformers without tears' paper ).cuda()

 x = torch.randint(0, 20000, (1, 8192)).long().cuda()